meitate-osu/Human-Verification-Microservice/README.md

 ## Description

-This Verification Miroservice utilizes a text file to validate that a user is a human being.
+The Verification Microservice is a Node.js service responsible for monitoring a shared text file and processing verification requests.
+When a verification request is detected, the service automatically updates the request status to indicate that it has been verified.

+This microservice is designed to work independently from other services and demonstrates event-driven communication through file monitoring.

+## Purpose
+The purpose of this microservice is to:

+* Monitor a shared text file for changes.
+* Detect verification requests.
+* Process requests automatically without user intervention.
+* Demonstrate communication between independent services.

-Applications with specific forms or buttons that need security can, when pressed, send a string to a 'verification.txt' requesting verification from the microservice, which then writes a response into the text file which can be used by the receiving application.
+Applications that contain forms or buttons requiring security verification can send a request string to a verification text file when a user interacts with them.
+The verification microservice monitors this file, processes the request, and writes a response back to the file, which can then be read and used by the requesting application.

+---
 ## How to Run

 Install NPM: